 Fall Detectors for Risk of Falling or Stroke

-This is estimated to cost the NHS and social care £6m every single day - from just hip fractures alone.
-Over half of those who have a hip fracture are unable to continue living independently.
+Just the hip fractures alone cost the NHS and social care a staggering £6m every single day.
+Over half of those patients are then unable to continue living independently.

 Our Stray Star GPS Dementia Trackers don't just give immediate locations - they're fall detectors too.